IngeborgArdoe/training/foundation_Genus_10/exercises3-5.md

 A Form has - similar to [View](#page-type-view) - a Master Data Set which connects to a Data Source.
 Thus, a Form can be used as a default presentation of a single object (and any related objects) for a Data Source.

 Unlike a View, you can do the following inside a Form:
-* Specify a [Viewport](user-interface-terminology.md#viewport-and-content-area).
+* Specify a [Viewport].
 A Viewport divides your Form into a grid of rows and columns.
 These provide an important tool for responsive user interfaces.
 * Reuse [Components](#component).
 Components are assemblies of UI controls reusable across all types of Pages.